 Most of the recipes above call for extra-firm tofu, where that meatier texture gives you extra bite and helps hold everything together when frying.
 It can be a bit confusing though, as there's no real consensus between brands on what "firm" means.
 Some are much denser than others.

-The easiest way to find your favourite is simply to experiment.
+The easiest way to find your favorite is simply to experiment.
 Test a few brands and see which texture you prefer.
 You can also check the nutritional label on the back of the packet.
 As a general rule, firmer tofu will have a higher protein percentage.
 Around 16g or more of protein per 100g usually means top-of-the-range extra firm tofu.
 11g or more is a good middle-of-the-road firm tofu, while 6-7g is typical for silken tofu, perfect for your agedashi.

 Whichever one you choose, taste is key, so find one you genuinely enjoy.
 Organic options are always preferable, and they're now easy to find in most well-stocked supermarkets.
 I'm a huge fan of Tofoo.
 Thanks to its high protein and low water content, it needs no pressing and is ready to wok 'n' roll straight from the pack.